 - University of Padova Scholarships for All Degree Courses

 Benefits of studying in Italy

-- Inspiring and mesmerizing beauty of the country: If you see the Italian landscape, countryside, experience its cuisine, culture, architecture, history, and art, you will know exactly why so many students from all over the world enroll at Italian universities, both public and private, for their higher education.
+- The inspiring and mesmerizing beauty of the country: If you see the Italian landscape, countryside, experience its cuisine, culture, architecture, history, and art, you will know exactly why so many students from all over the world enroll at Italian universities, both public and private, for their higher education.
 Students choose to study abroad in Italy not only for a fulfilling and educational curriculum but also to develop a wholesome personality.
-With endless opportunities it is impossible to tire of Italy.
+With endless opportunities, it is impossible to tire of Italy.

 - World-class standards of education: Italy is considered one of the best places to study history, arts, humanities, language, and fashion.
 The country itself is so inspiringly beautiful and full of historic sites and wonders that a substantial part of your education will take place outside the class itself.

 This is where Renaissance saw its birth and it is also Italy where the first university of Europe was founded, holding key to the centuries of history and art that is all compressed into the curriculum that you study at your Italian university.
 Besides, even the newer universities have, over the years, gained substantial recognition worldwide and featured on the top in the QS World Ranking.

 It is the education system that is so progressive, comprehensive, and international in its approach that makes them some of the best, no matter which field you’re coming from.
 Moreover, the fact that most of its major courses and the ones which make study in Italy favorable for international students are conducted in English which allows easy interaction.